soham-rath/Phone/README.md

 Calculator and Games using Python

-Run the main.py and have fun!
+Run the main.py file and have fun!